Microsoft Teams

 - Under Next Steps, click Go to resource.

 - Navigate to Configuration on the left bar, and fill in the Messaging Endpoint.
+(To get the correct messaging endpoint based on the server URL, the server version, and the instance configurations. use the

-- Store the Microsoft App ID value for the next steps, and navigate to Manage next to it.
+command). - Store the Microsoft App ID value for the next steps, and navigate to Manage next to it.

 - Click New Client Secret, fill in the Description and Expires fields as desired.
 Then click Add.